 - When you're lonely, you expect your friends to be there for you no matter what's going on in their lives.

 Why are these thoughts unreasonable?
 Because in many cases they put too much pressure on a friendship.
 Or, they put too much pressure too soon.
+"In order for friends to stay friends, it is important to set limits," Neuman says.

-For example, if you click with someone you've just met, that's great, but it doesn't mean you are instantly best friends.
+For example, if you click with someone you've just met, that's great, but it doesn't make you instantly best friends.
 Some friendships develop quickly, but even in the case of fast friends, there needs to be a time of getting to know each other and bonding.
 Trust doesn't happen overnight.

-Expectations Are Reasonable But Not Easily Achieved
+Expectations Are Reasonable, but Not Easily Achieved